promptfoo/promptfoo/site/docs/providers/azure.md

         value: Do not mention that you are an AI or chat assistant
 ```

+### Similarity

+The `similar` assertion type requires an embedding model such as `text-embedding-ada-002`.
+Be sure to specify a deployment with an embedding model, not a chat model, when overriding the grader.

 ## AI Services

 You may also specify `deployment_id` and `dataSources`, used to integrate with the [Azure AI Search API](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data#conversation-history-for-better-results).